JOYS: JWST MIRI/MRS spectra of the inner 500 au region of the L1527 IRS bipolar outflow: Introduction

-The object in our study is the L1527 IRS (also known as IRAS\,04368+2557; hereafter L1527), a low-mass protostar located in the L1527 dark cloud \citep{lynds62} in the Taurus star-forming region.
-It is estimated to be at a distance of $140\pm1$\,pc by the most recent studies using Gaia Data Release 2 (DR2) and very long baseline interferometry (VLBI) data \citep{luhman18,galli19}.
-The protostar has been observed extensively from the near-infrared to centimeter wavelengths.
-The systemic velocity of the region in the local standard of rest (LSR) frame was estimated to be V$_{\rm{sys,LSR}} \approx 5.9$\,\kms \citep{ohashi97,tobin11}.
-The earliest evidence of outflow in L1527 was identified with (sub)-millimeter observations in CO and HCO$^{+}$ emissions \citep{bontemps96,tamura96,zhou96,hoger98}.
-Their outflow maps revealed a red shifted and blue shifted emission oriented in east-west direction in the plane-of-sky.
-A detailed picture of the outflow emission in scattered light, extending $\sim$20,000\,au, was presented by \citet{tobin08,tobin10} using Spitzer Space Telescope and Gemini telescope.
-During Cycle 1 observations, JWST released\footnote{(Release ID 2022-055, PI: K. Pontoppidan) https://webbtelescope.org/contents/news-releases/2022/news-2022-055} a high resolution NIR broadband imaging of the outflow, revealing an intricate map of the dust layers and shocked material.
-Very recently, \citet{vanthoff23} using ALMA data, identified a blue shifted unresolved SiO emission on the western lobe indicating a tentative presence of a jet.
+The object of our study is L1527 IRS (also known as IRAS\,04368+2557; hereafter L1527), a low-mass protostar located in the L1527 dark cloud \citep{lynds62} in the Taurus star-forming region.
+It is estimated to lie at a distance of $140\pm1$\,pc by the most recent studies using Gaia data release 2 (DR2) and very long baseline interferometry (VLBI) data \citep{luhman18,galli19}.
+The protostar has been observed extensively from the NIR to centimeter wavelengths.
+The systemic velocity of the region in the Local-Standard-of-Rest (LSR) frame was estimated to be V$_{\rm{sys,LSR}} \approx 5.9$\,\kms \citep{ohashi97,tobin11}.
+The earliest evidence of outflow in L1527 was identified with (sub)millimeter observations in CO and HCO$^{+}$ emissions \citep{bontemps96,tamura96,zhou96,hoger98}.
+Their outflow maps revealed a redshifted and blueshifted emission oriented in the east-west direction in the plane of sky.
+A detailed picture of the outflow emission in scattered light, extending $\sim$20,000\,au, was presented by \citet{tobin08,tobin10} using the Spitzer Space Telescope and Gemini telescope.
+During Cycle 1 observations, JWST released\footnote{(Release ID 2022-055, PI: K. Pontoppidan) https://webbtelescope.org/contents/news-releases/2022/news-2022-055} high-resolution NIR broadband imaging of the outflow, revealing an intricate map of its dust layers and shocked material.
+Using ALMA data, \citet{vanthoff23} very recently identified a blueshifted unresolved SiO emission on the western lobe, indicating a tentative jet.